-^{3}Note: The Horsham District Planning Framework defines "around" as a guide figure that is plus or minus 10% of the figure quoted.
+^{3 }Note: The Horsham District Planning Framework defines "around" as a guide figure that is plus or minus 10% of the figure quoted.

 - 5.32.
 LBPC consider it important for any development to have regard and relate to the existing historic features which lie to the north and east of the site.
-It is considered this approach will ensure development will make a positive improvement/positive contribution to the enhancement of the Crabtree Conservation Area. - 5.33.
-LBPC support development proposals for around 4 6 residential dwellings on the site.
+It is considered this approach will ensure development will make a positive improvement/positive contribution to the enhancement of the Crabtree Conservation Area.
+To reflect the outcome of the habitat regulations assessment and appropriate assessment process developers are advised to engage in pre-application discussions with Southern Water to evaluate whether changes to the Hardham abstraction would have any impacts for the timing of delivery of their developments in order to keep pace with infrastructure investment. - 5.33.
+LBPC support development proposals for around 6 residential dwellings on the site.